OUR BLOG

 Bell’s palsy is a condition that causes sudden, temporary weakness or paralysis of the muscles on one side of the face.
 This is why babies with Bell’s palsy might drool in excess.

-But don’t assume that Bell’s palsy is the culprit, just because you see your baby drooling a lot.
+But don’t assume that Bell’s palsy is the culprit, just because you see your baby drooling.
 If they have this condition, there will be other signs.
 For example, they might have one droopy eyelid.

 Autism